University of Wisconsin–Madison

 Overview

-Employees who require change to their temporary responsibilities should follow the steps outlined in the Business Process Map for Job Changes (that process is not outlined here).
+Employees who require changes to their temporary responsibilities should follow the steps outlined in the Business Process Map for Compensation Changes.

 Who Can Initiate?